 To support students to justify their solutions, the teacher can:

-- have a class discussion about what it means to justify a solution
+discussion about what it means to justify a solution

 The teacher might ask some students to outline how they could justify a particular solution from a previous lesson.

 It can be helpful to discuss key terminology related to the mathematical topic being studied to scaffold students with their discussion.
 These key terms could be sought from the class and written on the board.

 provide a problem to students and have them solve it, recording their justifications

 ask students to work in pairs to justify their solutions